Caiit/Personal_Teaching_Aid/PROGRESS.md

 - Child types their name (first and last name) into the program after the pictures are added.
 Child is identified by the name of the folder (their first and last name).
 - Link child to their maths level

+## 13-02-2017
+Child sits in front of the webcam and 10 photos are taken.
+The face recognition identifies the child and adds a counter to that classified person.
+The person that is classified the most out of ten times is taken as identified person.
+For example, out of the ten images, the face recognition recognizes the child 7 times as "person1" and does not know (threshold is too low) the other 3 times: {"person1": 7, "\_unknown":3}.
+The child is now identifies as person1.
+If the child is unknown, the name is asked and the images are saved to the new person.